What Remedies Are Good For A Toothache?

 Cold and hot water can hurt if you have a toothache, but warm water is soothing.
 It will help relieve the pain and ease gum swelling.
 The results are only temporary.

 Tooth Pain Medications

-To deal with a toothache, you can use over-the-counter drugs, following the instructions in the package.
-Try not to move the medication close to the affected tooth because it can cause burning sensation to surround gum tissues, causing further pain.
+To deal with a toothache, you can use over-the-counter drugs, following the instructions on the package.
+Try not to move the medication close to the affected tooth because it can cause a burning sensation around the gum tissues, causing further pain.